erzz/google-dep-metrics/README.md

 ## Using the data

+**Special Note:** It can take 3-5 minutes for metrics to show up in google according to their SLA on metric latency ... so be a little patient if they don't appear immediately :)

 I will try to populate some cool examples as I go along here.
 But a simple example is getting Deployment Frequency for a service.
 You will likely want to filter or group by environment for best results!

 ![GitHub Logo](media/dep_frequency_example.png)